NasalDaemon/Static-DI/docs/cluster-syntax.md

     // Equivalent to:
     // [trait::Elderberry]
     // elderberry <-- .., apple, banana, cherry, sourCherry, date
-    // Any sink traits must be declared before all explicit connections
+    // Any sink traits (like `trait::Elderberry`) must be declared before all explicit connections
-    // `elderberry` may not have any outgoing connections apart from the implicit
+    // Sink nodes (like `elderBerry`) may not have any outgoing connections apart from the implicit
-    // connection to the global node or cluster and other sink nodes
+    // connections to global nodes and other sink nodes
-    // `trait::Elderberry` cannot be used in any further connection blocks
+    // Sink traits cannot be used in any further connection blocks

     // Connection block (using both arrow directions) [trait::Apple]